romlok/ambimist.com/src/doings/procedural planets in Godot 3.md

 One could try to solve this with "border" chunks, where a chunk mesh can be a combination of a higher-LOD edges and lower-LOD edges, depending on its visible neighbour chunks.
 However, that sounded complicated, so I chose to solve it in a far simpler manner - flanges.

-I chose to add tall vertical faces to the outside edge of every chunk, so that they formed a skirt around the perimiter, turning each chunk effectively into a tall column that stretched deep into the planet.
+I chose to add tall vertical faces to the outside edge of every chunk, so that they formed a skirt around the perimeter, turning each chunk effectively into a tall column that stretched deep into the planet.

-To prevent these visible flanges looking like sheer cliffs, each surface face on the perimiter of a chunk had its own vertical section (two triangles) of the flange, which adopted the same normal as the surface face itself.
+To prevent these visible flanges looking like sheer cliffs, each surface face on the perimeter of a chunk had its own vertical section (two triangles) of the flange, which adopted the same normal as the surface face itself.
 This meant that, for shading purposes, the flange would be rendered with the same lighting as the surface faces.

 ![Flanges on an icosphere chunk](/img/godot-planets/flanges.png)